 X flips the direction of a selected tie, from above the note to below the note, or vice-versa.

 Tremolo is the rapid repetition of one note or chord, or a rapid alternation between two notes or chords.
-Tremolo symbols can be found in the Tremolo palette in the advanced workspace: both one note and two note tremolos are possible.
+One-note and two-note tremolo symbols can be found in the Tremolo palette in the advanced workspace, trem. text marking see Articulation Text (Mid-staff sound change)

 A one-note or one-chord tremolo is indicated by strokes through the stem of the note or chord (or above/below if a whole note).
 E.g.